yaacov/kubectl-mtv/mcp/README.md

 ## What it does

-These MCP servers enable AI assistants to help with MTV operations by providing:
+These MCP servers enable AI assistants to help with MTV and KubeVirt operations by providing:

-- **Read-Only Server** (`kubectl_mtv_server.py`): Safe operations for monitoring, troubleshooting, and discovering MTV resources and provider inventories
+- **MTV Read-Only Server** (`kubectl_mtv_server.py`): Safe operations for monitoring, troubleshooting, and discovering MTV resources and provider inventories
-- **Write Server** (`kubectl_mtv_write_server.py`): **USE WITH CAUTION** - Full lifecycle management including creating, modifying, and deleting MTV resources
+- **MTV Write Server** (`kubectl_mtv_write_server.py`): **USE WITH CAUTION** - Full lifecycle management including creating, modifying, and deleting MTV resources
+- **KubeVirt Server** (`kubevirt_server.py`): Comprehensive virtual machine management through virtctl commands including VM lifecycle, volume management, image operations, diagnostics, and cluster resource discovery

 ## Prerequisites

-- `kubectl-mtv` binary installed and available in PATH
+- `kubectl-mtv` binary installed and available in PATH (for MTV operations)
+- `virtctl` binary installed and available in PATH (for KubeVirt operations)
-- Access to a Kubernetes cluster with MTV deployed
+- Access to a Kubernetes cluster with MTV and/or KubeVirt deployed
 - Python 3.8+

 ## Quick Installation